radamhu/docker-odoo-dev/README.md

 This repository documents my progress and learnings from the [Odoo 15 Development Tutorials YouTube Playlist](https://www.youtube.com/playlist?list=PLqRRLx0cl0hoZM788LH5M8q7KhiXPyuVU).

-# 📚 Odoo 15 Development Study Plan (11 Days)
+# 📚 Odoo 15 Development Study Plan

-This plan spans **11 days**, with built-in flexibility for rewatches and reviews.
 Tick each video off as you progress.

 If you dedicate **~1 hour per day**, the full program will take roughly: